jowkar/focalscan/README.md

     - https://drive.google.com/open?id=0B_52viSz8FLNX2lZVF9SOTFMQzg

-3. Open MATLAB and add the scripts to the MATLAB path (will have to re- peated each time MATLAB is opened, unless the startup settings are also changed):
+3. Open MATLAB and add the scripts to the MATLAB path (will have to repeated each time MATLAB is opened, unless the startup settings are also changed):

     ```MATLAB
     addpath(genpath('path_to_focalscan'))